Intro-to-SE-Lab-Fall-20/Group-9/README.md

-# Group-9
+# Group-09

 ## Project Team
-Nick Hester, Jonathan Storey (jon-kane), Terryuntae Griffen, and Brett Hutto.
+Nick Hester, Jonathan Storey (jon-kane), Terryuntae Griffen, and Brett Hutto (BrettHutto).

 ## Description
 An email client with GUI(?) in the ______ language.